-Council's financial strategy is based on important principles that provide the foundation for prudent sustainable financial management.
+Council's Financial Strategy is based on important principles that provide the foundation for prudent sustainable financial management.
 These principles can be summarised as:

-- Affordability of rates - Achieving a balanced operating budget and ensuring that everyday costs are paid for from everyday income - Maintaining prudent borrowing levels - Achieving a balanced operating budget on a forecast basis and ensuring that everyday costs are paid for from everyday income - Delivering services effectively and efficiently - Strengthening council's financial position in the long-term
+- · Affordability of rates - Achieving a balanced operating budget and ensuring that everyday costs are paid for from everyday income - · Maintaining prudent borrowing levels - Achieving a balanced operating budget and ensuring that everyday costs are paid for from everyday income - · Delivering services effectively and efficiently - Strengthening council's financial position in the long term.

-The financial strategy focuses on strong fiscal management while addressing growing demands for increased capital investment in core infrastructure assets.
-The Financial Strategy can be read in full in the Long-Term Plan 2024-2034, available on our website.
+The Financial Strategy focuses on strong fiscal management while addressing growing demands for increased capital investment in core infrastructure assets.
+The Financial Strategy can be read in full in the Long Term Plan 2024-34, available on our website.
 It sets limits on the amount of debt we can take on compared to revenue (the net debt to revenue ratio).
-It also forecasts net debt

-(the money we owe lenders, less cash) and when we will balance the budget.
+It also forecasts net debt (the money we owe lenders, less cash), and when we will balance the budget.
 The council budgets are balanced when everyday revenue pays for everyday expenses.